avenbreaks/neurastone/x/liquidvesting/spec/README.md

 ## Abstract

-This document specifies the internal `x/liquidvesting` module of the Haqq Network.
+This document specifies the internal `x/liquidvesting` module of the neura Network.

-With the `x/liquidvesting` users on Haqq Network can make their ISLM locked in vesting liquid.
+With the `x/liquidvesting` users on neura Network can make their ISLM locked in vesting liquid.

 ## Contents